eslint/eslint/docs/src/rules/no-param-reassign.md

 ## When Not To Use It

 If you want to allow assignment to function parameters, then you can safely disable this rule.

+Strict mode code doesn't sync indices of the arguments object with each parameter binding.
+Therefore, this rule is not necessary to protect against arguments object mutation in ESM modules or other strict mode functions.